workingDog/stixtoneolib/README.md

 This will produce "stixtoneolib-0.2.jar" in the "./target/scala-2.12" directory.
 See the *build.sbt* file for the required dependencies.

+To publish the library to your local (Ivy) repository, simply type:

+    sbt publishLocal

+Then put this in your Scala application *build.sbt* file:

+    libraryDependencies += "com.github.workingDog" %% "stixtoneolib" % "0.2"

 ### Usage

 The main class for loading STIX-2 objects into a Neo4j database is **Neo4jLoader**.